My Bike Fit Failed. I Still Recommend the Fitter

 Some may instead use smart trainers, which can also work well, even if the process is sometimes less convenient.

-The important part is that you first discover your optimal riding position without being constrained by a particular bicycle.
+Here, the important part is that you first discover your optimal riding position without being constrained by a particular bicycle.

 And only after that do you start looking for a bike capable of reproducing that position.
 Depending on what you find, some compromises or component swaps may still be necessary.
 But now you discover those limitations before spending thousands on the bike — not after.

 After purchasing the bike, a second appointment to replicate and fine-tune the position may still be required.
 So yes, the fitting process itself may cost more in this scenario.
-But the final outcome is often better — and sometimes even cheaper overall once you factor in the cost of swapping components.

 A good bike fitter understands not only your current body — but also how that body may change with time, training, age, fatigue, injuries, or lifestyle.